Azure/azure-functions-openai-extension/README.md

 * [Azure Functions Core Tools v4.x](https://learn.microsoft.com/azure/azure-functions/functions-run-local?tabs=v4%2Cwindows%2Cnode%2Cportal%2Cbash)
 * Update settings in Azure Function or the `local.settings.json` file for local development with the following keys:
     1. For Azure, `AZURE_OPENAI_ENDPOINT` - [Azure OpenAI resource](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource?pivots=web-portal) (e.g. `https://***.openai.azure.com/`) set.
     1. For Azure, assign the user or function app managed identity `Cognitive Services OpenAI User` role on the Azure OpenAI resource.
-Key based authentication is not supported for Azure OpenAI to avoid maintenance of secrets.
+It is strongly recommended  to use managed identity to avoid overhead of secrets maintenance, however if there is a need for key based authentication add the setting `AZURE_OPENAI_KEY` and its value in the settings.
     1. For non- Azure, `OPENAI_API_KEY` - An OpenAI account and an [API key](https://platform.openai.com/account/api-keys) saved into a setting.
     If using environment variables, Learn more in [.env readme](./env/README.md).
     1. Update `CHAT_MODEL_DEPLOYMENT_NAME` and `EMBEDDING_MODEL_DEPLOYMENT_NAME` keys to Azure Deployment names or override default OpenAI model names.